 - Add the coarsely chopped peanuts and mix well.

-- Add the green paste (mint and coriander) and mix well.
+- Add the green paste and mix well.

-- Add coriander and clove powders, sugar and mix well.
+- Add cinnamon and clove powders, sugar and mix well.

 - Add the buckwheat groat and lemon juice.
 Mix very well.